-SE Queensland is a travel mecca and home to Brisbane, Redcliffe, the Gold Coast and Sunshine Coast.
+SE Queensland is a travel mecca, home to Brisbane, Redcliffe, the Gold Coast, and the Sunshine Coast.
 There is so much to see in this part of Queensland alone, from country and mountain hinterland to the State’s capital, Brisbane, so I hope you get some inspiration from my photography and blogs on this area.

 If you wish to purchase any of my photographs, please visit my Etsy shop or email me, and I can send you the purchase details and the digital print to download.